lyndon025/playtested/src/content/article/legacy/2023-07-16-a-whimsical-puzzle-adventure-for-all-ages--demo-impressions---lost-in-play.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-07-16-a-whimsical-puzzle-adventure-for-all-ages-demo-impressions-lost-in-play
+title: A whimsical puzzle adventure for all ages | Demo Impressions - Lost in Play
+game: Impressions - Lost in Play
 description: Lost in Play is a puzzle adventure game that features hand-drawn, cartoonish visuals that are visually pleasing and perfectly complement the game's playful atmosphere.
 featured: false
 pubDate: 2023-07-16
 tags:
   - adventure
   - impressions-lost-in-play
   - mobile
   - taptap
   - web
 thumb: ''
-title: A whimsical puzzle adventure for all ages | Demo Impressions - Lost in Play
-game: Impressions - Lost in Play
 ---

 Lost in Play is a puzzle adventure game that features hand-drawn, cartoonish visuals that are visually pleasing and perfectly complement the game's playful atmosphere.

 Lost in Play combines adventure and puzzle-solving elements to create an engaging gameplay experience.
 Players assume the roles of Toto and Gal, guiding them through various dreamscapes and challenging puzzles.
 The puzzles range from classic point-and-click environmental puzzles to interactive "in-your-screen" puzzles.